Last edited: August 2018

 - Timeline – When do you expect the system to be installed?
 Especially for larger systems it is often required to import components from outside the country.

 - Budget – If you have a set budget, it could be good to share this to ensure the company is proposing a system which is aligned with what you can pay.
 In case you share your budget, do ensure that you ask for multiple quotes from different companies.

-- Financing - Some companies provide options to finance your system and pay for the system or for the electricity it produces or the water it pumps up over a set time period.
+- Financing – Some companies provide options to finance your system.
+They might pay for the system, the electricity it produces or water it pumps up over a set time period.
 If you are interested in a financed system it would be good to mention this.

 - Time horizon – Do you want a system that lasts for the coming 2, 5 or 15 years?

 Step 3 – Data collection for a solar water pumping system

 After your preferences have been stated the solar (water pumping) company should ensure they gather sufficient data and information to start the design of a system that meets your requirements.
 Important data to provide the company with is:

 - Water usage – How much water are you using or do you expect to be using, and what will you be using it for (drinking water, irrigation, etc)?
 This is easiest when you are currently already pumping water with, for example, a diesel generator.
 In case you are not currently using any water the solar water company should be able to make some predictions based on your input (for example, the number of people or cattle drinking the water or the surface area of crops which need to be irrigated).
 Water usage is normally stated in liters or cubic meters (m3 = 1000L) per day.

 - Vertical distance – The vertical distance is the amount of meters the water needs to be pumped up.
 Depending on definition, another name for this this is lift or head.
 The total dynamic head (TDH) combines the vertical pumped distance (both “sucking” water as well as “pushing”) with the friction losses which gives the TDH in meters.